1. What activities do you offer?

 13. Where do I meet my guide?

 For most of our acivities we meet at Anglesey Outdoors, Porthdafarch Road, Holyhead, LL65 2LP, at an agreed location in Holyhead or for Gorge Scrambling near Betws y coed and Conwy.
 Occasionally, for some activities we meet at other pre-specified locations.
 Participants will be updated by email with the location of the activity otherwise we will meet you at Anglesey Outdoors, please check the travel time and allow extra time to avoid arriving late or missing your spot.

 14. How far away are the sites you use for the activities?

 We mainly run Coasteering from Porth Dafarch in Holyhead, though the weather will occasionally dictate a change in location to a beach near Amlwch.
 Kayaking will depend on the weather, though usually within a ten minute drive from Holyhead.
 Gorge Scrambling is run near Betws-y-Coed and Mountain Walks are in the Snowdonia Mountain Range.
 Rock climbing will usually be at Holyhead Mountain and Abseiling will either be at the Breakwater Country Park or a sea cliff near Porth Dafarch.
 You will be updated with the exact meeting location prior to the activity by e-mail, please ensure you check the travel time and allow enough time to avoid arriving late and subsequently not being able to take part.

 15. Am I going to be stuck in a group with people much faster or slower than I am?

 Whilst you may well be part of a group, we will endeavour to ensure you are placed with people of a similar profile to your own in order to maximise fun and excitement for everybody.

 16. Can I use my own wetsuit?

 17. Can I hire equipment?

 As our equipment is needed to deliver our adventure activities, we have decided not to hire it out.

 18. Is lunch provided?

 Packed lunch is not included in the course cost however is available from us on request.
-Please make sure you order before your morning session.
+Please make sure you let us know at the time of booking if you do require lunches.

 19. Can I pay on the day?